Red Franklin: Professional career

 After graduation from Oregon State, Franklin played professionally in the National Football League (NFL) from 1935 to 1937 for the Brooklyn Dodgers, starting 10 games and seeing action in 15, during which time he scored four touchdowns in the league.

-Later years
+Later life

 After leaving the NFL, Franklin operated a grocery store in Lacomb, Oregon, an unincorporated community 10 miles north of Lebanon, Oregon.
 It was there that he suffered a serious heart attack on May 14, 1947.
 After three days in the hospital, Franklin succumbed to this health crisis, dying on May 16 at the age of 36.